zainab-nooh/modern-js-lab/exercise/README.md

 Explanation: Describe optional chaining for safely accessing nested object properties.
 Exercise: Provide a nested object and have students access deep properties using optional chaining.

-## Resources:

-Provide a list of resources or documentation links for further reading on each topic.